micmejia/bible-dump/NKJV/James/Jas 2.md

 If you really fulfill _the_ royal law according to the Scripture, "You shall love your neighbor as yourself," you do well;

 ###### 9
-but if you [^e]show partiality, you commit sin, and are convicted by the law as transgressors.
+but if you show partiality, you commit sin, and are convicted by the law as transgressors.

 ###### 10
 For whoever shall keep the whole law, and yet stumble in one _point,_ he is guilty of all.